SalesforceLabs/SalesforceOrderManager/README.md

 ## How it works

-The Order Manager application will create an Asset for each Order Item when the related Order is completed.
-Order to Asset process will kick off only for Orders that match the filters defined in the Order Mapper metadata record type ( see [Configure the Order Mapper metadata ](#Configure-the-Order-Mapper)).
+The Order Manager application will create an Asset record for each Order Item when the related Order is completed. `Order to Asset` process will kick off only for Orders that match the filters defined in the Order Mapper metadata record type ( see [Configure the Order Mapper metadata ](#Configure-the-Order-Mapper)).
 In addition, Asset records will be created only for Order Item where the related Product has been marked as requiring an Asset ( see [Set Create Asset Field on Products](#Set-Create-Asset-Field-on-Products) ).
-Field values will be copied from Order Item to Asset record based on the Field Mapping configuration (see [Configure the Field Mapping metadata ](#Configure-Field-Mapping))
+Field values will be copied from the Order Item to the Asset record based on the Field Mapping configuration (see [Configure the Field Mapping metadata ](#Configure-Field-Mapping))

 ![Order to Asset](docs/OrderToAsset.gif)